Cruise Ship Medical Exam

 What does the Cruise Ship Medical Exam include?

 Our authorized Cruise Ship Medical Exams are thorough and tailored to meet the general requirements of cruise line operators.
-The check-ups and examinations are designed to comply with necessary health and safety standards.
+The check-ups and examinations described below comply with necessary health and safety standards for seafarers.
 However, these requirements may vary by cruise line and your position, and they may change from time to time to align with current regulations.

 The necessary exams, all carried out at our clinic, generally include the following: